 National Ass'n of Mfrs. v.
-Securities and Exchange Commission [II]
+Securities and Exchange Commission [II] 800 F.3d 518 (D.C.
+Cir.
+2015)

 "Unncontroversial," as a legal test, must mean something different than "purely factual."
 Perhaps the distinction is between fact and opinion.
 But that line is often blurred, and it is far from clear that all opinions are controversial.
 Is Einstein's General Theory of Relativity fact or opinion, and should it be regarded as controversial?
 If the government required labels on all internal combustion engines stating that "USE OF THIS PRODUCT CONTRIBUTES TO GLOBAL WARMING" would that be fact or opinion?
-It is easy to convert many statements of opinion into assertions of fact simply by removing the words "in my opinion" or removing "in the opinion of many experts."
+It is easy to convert many statements of opinion into assertions of fact simply by removing the words "in my opinion" or removing "in the opinion of many scientists" or removing "in the opinion of many experts."